 No Products in the Cart

-Every year Bravado Spice has made a Thanksgiving-themed recipe video of some sort.
-We knew we wanted to make a fried turkey this year but we didn't want to make a cajun fried turkey this time.
+Every year Bravado Spice has made a Thanksgiving-themed recipe video of some sort; well, at least we try to.
+Last year we made an excellent Spatchcocked Thanksgiving Turkey Recipe that's also worth a view.
+This year knew we wanted to make a fried turkey but we didn't want to make a cajun fried turkey, though we may very well try it next year.
 It was at this moment that someone piped up and said: "Well, what about a Korean fried turkey?" and we all went quiet as the gravity of the idea hit us.
-This recipe was ROUSING success and, frankly one of the best things we've ever made in the 5+ years or even since we started making this type of content.
+This recipe was ROUSING success and, frankly one of the best things we've ever made in the 5+ years we've making this type of content.
 Korean fried chicken is an absolute treat characterized by tender chicken encased in an incredibly crunchy crust with a sweet and savory glaze.
 The potato starch-based crust on this turkey was shatteringly crunchy, the meat was incredibly tender and moist, and the Bravado Spice Black Garlic Carolina Reaper Hot Sauce we used in the glaze added the perfect heat and zip to round things out.
 This might very well be the single greatest turkey dish you'll ever have.
 Traditions are both broken and created every day, and we HIGHLY encourage you to make this Korean Fried Turkey recipe one of yours.
 Full recipe video at the bottom.

 It's essential to break down the turkey correctly before beginning.
 It's been said many times, but we're going to say it again here: thaw the turkey completely before cooking.
 We used a 16 lb bird, and it took every bit of 3 days in the fridge plus another hour slacking in cold water in the sink for it to thaw.
 Next, we patted the turkey completely dry and removed the neck and gizzards.
 From there, we broke the bird down into legs, breasts, and wings, but we gave the thighs a special treatment: we deboned the thighs and cut them into bite-sized nuggets; you certainly don't have to, but they cook quickly and make a great snack.
 Our video lays out the turkey butchery very well, but if you really want an in-depth explanation of how to break down a turkey, there are some excellent options here and here.

 If you've never been fortunate enough to have Korean fried chicken you should drop everything you're doing and go get some right now.
-It sits in a rather unique place within the fried chicken pantheon in that its uniquely crunchy crust seals in the moisture in meat such that it essentially steams under pressure.
+It sits in a rather unique place within the fried chicken pantheon in that its uniquely crunchy crust seals in the meat's moisture such that it essentially steams under pressure.
 The chicken is usually twice fried: once for about 12-15 minutes at 350° F to cook the chicken completely and form the curst, and then again for another minute or so to make the crust extra crispy.
 It then gets sauced and tossed in a sweet & spicy glaze.
 After testing a wing, we decided that this particular crust was already so crunchy that the extra fry wasn't really necessary, but your mileage may vary.
 The sauce we made features Bravado Spice Black Garlic Carolina Reaper Hot Sauce.
 Black garlic is originally a Korean ingredient in which regular garlic gets slow roasted and aged for as long as 90 days until it comes black, thick, sweet, and soft with a paste-like texture.
-It's important to let the sauce simmer until it has reduced and thickened.
+Once you've built the sauce it's important to let it simmer until it has reduced and thickened.

 Once you've pulled the Korean fried turkey from the oil, let it sit for a minute or two.
 Again, at this point you can choose to fry it again for another minute, but we didn't find it necessary.
 Then, in a large bowl, pour some of the sauce and make sure it is well coated.
 If these were smaller pieces, like wings, you could just toss them, but it's difficult and dangerous to toss a 3lb turkey breast.
 Just use a brush and generously brush all the pieces.
 We can honestly say this probably the best turkey we've ever eaten, and that this recipe will become a new Thanksgiving tradition around here.
 We hope you get to make and share it with all your favorite people.